License proliferation: Vanity licenses

-A vanity licenses is a license that is written by a company or person for no other reason than to write their own license ("NIH syndrome").
+A vanity license is a license that is written by a company or person for no other reason than to write their own license ("NIH syndrome").
 If a new license is created that has no obvious improvement or difference over another more common FOSS license it can often be criticized as a vanity license.
 As of 2008, many people create a custom new license for their newly released program, without knowing the requirements for a FOSS license and without realizing that using a nonstandard license can make that program almost useless to others.